diogotito/aseprite-rgb555/README.md

 # Aseprite RGB555 Picker

-A custom dialog script for picking colors for 15-bit high color systems in Aseprite, like the Super Famicom and the Game Boy Color.
+A custom dialog script for picking colors for 15-bit high color systems, like the Super Famicom (SNES) and the Game Boy Color.

 ## Features